ualex73/monitor_docker/info.md

 ```
 **NOTE:** Making `/var/run/docker.sock` read-only has no effect, because it is a socket (and not file).

+**Raspberry Pi (Raspbian)**

+Using a Raspberry Pi with Raspbian it could happen no memory is reported.
+In such case the Docker API does not report it to Monitor Docker.
+Making the following change, normally fixes the problem:
+- Open the file `/boot/cmdline.txt`
+- Add the following to the end of the existing line `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`
+- Reboot your Raspberry Pi

+NOTE: Add the line to the existing line, do *not* replace it

 ### Configuration

 {% if installed %}